Why do you need this?

 You may also wish to place your folders in a main folder for all customer projects and have another main folder for your internal projects.

-In order to make it easier to arrange your inbox you can mark the folders of your most active projects as “Favorites”, thus making them accessible in the favorites list.
+In order to make it easier to arrange your inbox you can mark the folders of your most active projects as “Favorites”, thus making them accessible in the favorites list along with the search folders.

 Then, in order to move a mail to this folder, just drag it to the folder in the favorites view.